Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 Application installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-All the application files are available on the GitHub repository: https://github.com/Terradue/BEAM-Java-tutorial
+All the application resources are available on the GitHub repository: https://github.com/Terradue/dcs-beam-flh-java

 To install the application clone the repository on the sandbox in your home folder: